College of Health and Human Services

 Dr. Richard Sowell RN, PhD, FAAN

 It is my pleasure to have the opportunity to introduce you to the WellStar College of Health and Human Services.
 The WellStar College is a dynamic and diverse academic component of Kennesaw State University.
-The WellStar College of Health and Human Services is composed of three academic units, the University Wellness Center, the Academy for Inclusive Learning and Social Growth, the Community Health Program featuring the KSU Clinic at M.U.S.T.
-Ministries, and the University Health Clinics.
+The WellStar College of Health and Human Services is composed of four academic units, plus the Center for Health Promotion and Wellness, the Academy for Inclusive Learning and Social Growth, the University Health Clinics, and the Institute of Culinary Sustainability and Hospitality.
 However, the WellStar College is greater than a collection of units.
 It is a College on the move making significant contributions to excellence in education, community service (both locally and globally), and scholarship.
 These contributions are possible due to the strong and dedicated faculty and staff that form the essence of the College.
 Let me now give you a brief overview of the WellStar College and some of our many impressive achievements.

 The Academic Departments

-The academic units housed in the WellStar College include the Department of Social Work and Human Services, the Department of Health, Physical Education, and Sport Science, and the School of Nursing.
+The academic units housed in the WellStar College include the Department of Social Work and Human Services, The Department of Department of Exercise Science and Sport Management, The Department of Health Promotion and Physical Education, and the WellStar School of Nursing.
 The Department of Social Work and Human Services has over 500 students majoring either in the undergraduate Human Services Program or the Master of Social Work Program.
 The undergraduate Human Services Program prepares graduates to work in a variety of human services careers such as case management and service delivery in the non-profit sector.
 The Master of Social Work Program offers two clinical specializations that provide advanced training in either in Child Welfare or Substance Abuse Treatment and Prevention.
 Additionally, the Department offers an advanced certificate in non-profit leadership through the Non-profit Leadership Alliance.
 The WellStar College boasts having one of the most active and successful Non-profit Leadership Programs in the southeastern United States.
 Faculty members of the Department work extensively with local non-profit organizations having obtaining resources through state and federal training grants, as well as, members of the department taking a leadership role in an international collaborative to respond to natural and manmade disasters globally focusing on persons with disabilities and special needs.

 The Department of Exercise Science and Sport Management boasts over 1,300 graduate and undergraduate students majoring in Exercise and Health Science or Sport Management.
 Graduates are prepared to work in the fitness/health promotion profession, as well as with major sports organizations, or to go on for advanced degrees in exercise and health fields.
 In addition to offering core courses for department majors, the department co-offers Fitness for Living, a general educational course, to over 2,300 students each semester.
 A master’s degree in Applied Exercise and Health was implemented in fall of 2008.
 The Department has developed a number of international partnerships including universities in Brazil, Egypt, South Africa, and the Netherlands.
 Faculty members in the Department were awarded a FIPSE grant to work with partners in the U.S. and Brazil to explore obesity in youth with the aim of developing an environmental model to guide future interventions.
 With the opening of our new Health Science Building (Prillaman Hall) the Exercise Science faculty have been provided state-of-the-art Exercise Physiology and Biomechanics laboratories in which they are working with students in implementing numerous exciting research studies and projects.

-The third academic unit in the WellStar College is the School of Nursing.
+The fourth academic unit in the WellStar College is the WellStar School of Nursing.
 The School of Nursing has approximately 500 undergraduate and graduate students.
 The School of Nursing offers a generic baccalaureate RN program, an accelerated BSN program for second degree students, an RN to BSN completion option, and master’s degree programs leading to certification as a Family and/or Adult Nurse Practitioner, a MSN in Advanced Care Management and Leadership, and a Doctorate of Nursing Science (DNS) with focuses on nursing education and health disparities.
 The School of Nursing undergraduate program graduates one of the largest numbers of new BSN graduates in the State of Georgia.
 This production of new nurses is even more impressive realizing that the School has a student retention rate of approximately 90% and consistently has high NCLEX-RN pass rates.
 Additionally, the graduate nursing program graduates the largest number of new Nurse Practitioners in the state with certification rates on national examinations of 99%.
 Faculty members within the School are making significant contributions in the areas of HIV/AIDS research, diabetes research and education, and Latino health.
 The School of Nursing is the home of Project IDEAL, a project focusing on diabetes education and prevention in the local Latino community.
-The KSU Clinic at M.U.S.T.
-Ministries is a joint collaboration in the WellStar College between the School of Nursing and the Department of Social Work and Human Services.
-This nurse managed clinic provides health care services in the local community to persons who have no other access to health care services.
-The clinic has an overall client population of approximately 2,500 with the largest group served being individuals who are working but are uninsured or under insured.

 Last, but certainly not least, the WellStar College operates the University Health Clinic.
 The WellStar College developed this clinic as a result of KSU becoming a residential campus after many years of being a commuter campus.
 With the advent of new housing on campus, there was a need to provide comprehensive health care services on campus.
 The University Health Clinic serves students, faculty, and staff with services provided to as many as a 100 patients per day.
-Nurse Practitioners that hold part-time faculty status make up the primary staff of the Clinic.
+Nurse Practitioners make up the primary staff of the Clinic.
 However, the Clinic employs a medical director and offers a variety of specialty services provided by part-time physicians.
 The Health Clinic staff serves as the resident experts on vaccination and preventive treatment for students and faculty that are traveling out of the United States for service and/or educational purposes.
-The success of the Health Clinic and the quality of the services it provides is underscored by the fact that in less than five years the clinic has outgrown its current facility and planning for a second campus clinic is underway.
+The success of the Health Clinic and the quality of the services it provides is underscored by the fact that in less than five years the clinic outgrew its facility and two additional clinic sites have been added.
 We are very proud of the high level of health services the Health Clinic provides for the KSU community, as well as, the educational support provided by the Clinic in the education of Nurse Practitioner graduate students.

 The Future is Bright